 Greenland Creek Falls

-Hike: Schoolhouse Falls / Little Green Mtn Loop (5 miles)
+Hike: Schoolhouse Falls / Little Green Mountain Loop (5 miles)

 There are many hiking choices in Panthertown Valley.
 We created this loop hike by connecting four trails.
 There are many loop options!
-This hike takes you to two of the most popular waterfalls and atop Little Green Mountain with beautiful mountain views.
+This hike takes you to two popular waterfalls and the top of Little Green Mountain with beautiful mountain views.
 IMPORTANT: While trails are marked, you can easily miss the blazes or trail markers if you are not paying attention.
 There are many side trails - avoid them so you won't get lost.
 Take a map or print the one for this hike below.
 Save JPEG of full map to your phone.

 - To start your hike, go to the end of the Cold Mountain Gap parking area and begin the hike to the right of the kiosk with the trail map on it.
 This will take you to the main Pantertown Valley Trail #474.
 You'll go downhill to the old logging road, and it's an easy hike with a gradual descent.
 You'll pass the Devil's Elbow Trail on the right.
 This section is about a mile.